ScheduleLua/ScheduleLua-Annotations/README.md

    - `ScheduleLua: Create New Mod Template` - Creates a new mod project with the basic structure
    - `ScheduleLua: Show API Documentation` - Opens the ScheduleLua API documentation website

-### Verifying Installation
+## Usage

-1. Open your mod project in VSCode
+1. Setup your workspace for ScheduleLua mod development
-2. Create or open a Lua file
-3. Try referencing a ScheduleLua API function (e.g., `RegisterCommand`)
-4. You should see intellisense suggestions and documentation pop up
+2. You should now have full syntax support for ScheduleLua

 ## Deployment